jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - symmetric encryption uses a shared secret key available to all users of the cryptosystem
         - symmetric encryption is faster than asymmetric encryption because smaller keys can be used for the same level of protection
         - downside is that users or systems must find a way to securely share the key and hope the key is used only for the specified communication
+        - symmetric-key encryption can use either stream ciphers or block ciphers
         - primarily employed to perform bulk encryption and provides only for the security service of confidentiality
         - "same" is a synonym for symmetric
         - "different" is a synonym for asymmetric